Jaber Al-Ahmad International Stadium: AFC Cup final and renovations

-In 2010 after the 2010 AFC Cup Final problems started to occur to the stadium which led to closing the stadium in 2011.
+Following the 2010 AFC Cup final, problems started to occur to the stadium which led to closing in 2011.
 Renovations started in 2014 and ended in 2015.

 Re-opening

-The re-opening was announced on 28 November 2015 for the 2015 Kuwait Champions Challenge, where late Sabah Al-Ahmad Al-Jaber Al-Sabah came to the opening.
+The re-opening was announced on 28 November 2015 for the Kuwait Champions Challenge, where late Sabah Al-Ahmad Al-Jaber Al-Sabah came to the opening.
 The match was between Kuwait XI and World Stars XI.
 The Kuwait XI won with a 4–2 score.